 Thanks to a growing population and an influx of visitors, Hancock doesn’t always have the means to keep up with the demand for nurses and allied health travelers, which is where you come in!
 And as a rural community, Hancock has an even greater need for healthcare professionals, especially those in home health or experienced in working with elderly patients.
 With job opportunities in hospitals, clinics, and long-term care facilities in the area, Hancock is a top choice among travel nurses and allied health travelers.

 Ever wish you could walk in the shoes of some of the country’s most influential men and women?
-What if there’s a way that you could?
-Simply walk the streets of Charlottesville, VA.
+Check some of them off your list simply by walking the streets of Charlottesville, VA.

-Once home to notable figures like Thomas Jefferson and James Monroe, Charlottesville is dripping in rich history.
-From its renowned historical sites like Monticello and Thomas Jefferson’s home to nearby national parks and the old state capitol, there’s something for every kind of history buff.
+Once home to notable figures like Thomas Jefferson, Charlottesville is dripping in rich history.
+From its renowned historical sites like Monticello to nearby national parks and the old state capitol, there’s something for every kind of history buff.
 While you’re there, Fusion Medical Staffing travelers recommend these things to do:

 - Float down Virginia’s longest river in a batteau boat